 Turning Earth Leyton's much-loved Winter Market will be held on Saturday 4th and 5th December 2021.
 More than 70 ceramicists will sell their work direct from the studio, and there will be wheel-throwing and handbuilding demos throughout the weekend - with the option for visitors to have a go too.

 A charity stall selling donated work will again raise money for charity Help Refugees.
-There’ll also be delicious Vietnamese Street food from Hanoi Ca Phe, mulled wine and mince pies, as well as live music.
+There’ll also be delicious street food, mulled wine and mince pies, as well as live music.

 Come and make a day of it!